The Wedding Vibes

 Tilak Ceremony:

 The Tilak ceremony is another significant pre-wedding ritual celebrated in many parts of India.
 It involves the application of a tilak (a mark) on the groom’s forehead by the bride’s family.
-The tilak is usually made with sandalwood paste, turmeric, and vermilion.
 The ceremony is consider auspicious and signifies the formal acceptance of the groom into the bride’s family.

 The Tilak ceremony is a joyful occasion fill with music, dance, and rituals.
 The groom’s family is welcome with great warmth and is present with gifts, clothes, and sweets.
 The tilak is appliy by the bride’s father or an elderly male member of the family, accompanied by prayers and blessings for a happy and successful married life.